 Improving Page Experience with LiteSpeed

 As a site owner, you naturally want your visitors to have a seamless and successful visit that entices them to continue coming back.
-Starting in May 2021, you will have an even better reason to improve page experience for your visitors: Page Experience will become a factor in Google Search Rank.
+In May 2021, you were given an even better reason to improve page experience for your visitors: Page Experience became a factor in Google Search Rank.

 Today we will talk about these vital measurements, and give you tips to ensure your WordPress pages are delivering the optimal visitor experience.

-NOTE: While we are talking specifically about WordPress here, know that the strategies apply to all kinds of sites.
+NOTE: While we are talking specifically about WordPress here, know that these strategies apply to all kinds of sites.
 The tools needed to implement our suggestions, though, may vary for other CMSs.

 Core Web Vitals